yehezkielbs/rest_engine/README.md

 * To update a customer: `PUT http://localhost:3000/api/customers/1`
 * To delete a customer: `DELETE http://localhost:3000/api/customers/1`

-It also support name spaced model.
+It also support namespaced model.
 For example if your model is `Product::Toy`, then the url would be: `http://localhost:3000/api/product/toys`

 Or, to see the available routes: